 - Beet Powder can support healthy nitric oxide levels, which helps support blood flow.
 Many endurance athletes use these products.

 - Garlic – dietary garlic has been touted as being beneficial for heart health for many years.
 One of its functions is to support healthy blood flow.

 The Heart Healthy Supplements

 To put this all into perspective, we’ve separated the Heart Healthy Supplements into three groups.
-The first line are for everyone – risks or not – as they support healthy hearts.
-The second line are heart healthy options that have data to support their use.
+The first line is for everyone – risks or not – as they support healthy hearts.
+The second line is heart-healthy options that have data to support their use.
 The final group is the “Sure, try it” line, as they are solid options but should only be used after all other changes are made.

 Someone new to the high cholesterol or blood pressure world should make diet and lifestyle changes first, then maximize the First Line and dip into the Second Line before they go into “Sure, Try It” land.

 Use these products for everyone, if you have cardiovascular risk factors or not, as they help support healthy hearts.

 - Fish oil/Omega-3 fatty acids EPA and DHA